France

 The Controller-General of Places of Deprivation of Liberty visited Sarreguemines Prison (Moselle) in April.
 She noted that 48% of people incarcerated there are awaiting judgment, which is significantly higher than the national average.

-Variation in the number of untried prisoners
+Variation in the number of people awaiting trial in prison

 decrease